Domain-Aware Probability Sampling for Hybrid Quantum Systems using Bayesian Optimization: Evaluation and Results

 \subsection{Layerwise Distributed Optimization (Q2)}

 We next evaluate structured optimization strategies: (1) global surrogates trained over the full parameter space, (2) random subspace updates, and (3) our \emph{layerwise distributed optimization}, which assigns each circuit layer an independent surrogate updated in parallel. \textbf{Results.} Fig.~\ref{fig:layerwise_perf} shows that random subspaces improve over global surrogates but may introduce inconsistencies across layers, which may adversely affect convergence.
 Layerwise optimization achieved a $2.4\times$ reduction in convergence time and 50\% lower final TVD.
-The advantage grows with deeper circuits, where synchronization overhead is outweighed by locality-aware updates.
+The advantage grows as circuits deepen, where synchronization overhead is outweighed by locality-aware updates.
 Independent per-layer surrogates allow meaningful improvements without incurring global coordination costs at every step.
-These findings empirically validate our theoretical results (Theorem~\ref{thm:convergence}) and highlight the importance of exploiting ansatz structure for efficient approximate state preparation.
+These findings empirically validate our theoretical results (Theorem~\ref{thm:convergence}) and highlight the importance of exploiting ansatz structure for efficient probability distribution matching.